resist-js/resist/docs/en-US/CONTRIBUTING.md

 ### What happens next?

-The core resist.js team will be monitoring for pull requests.
+The `@resist-js/core` resist.js team will be monitoring for pull requests.
 Do help us by making your pull request easy to review by following the guidelines above.

 ## Style guide

-[Eslint](https://eslint.org) will catch most styling issues that may exist in your code.
+Our [Checks](https://github.com/resist-js/resist/blob/master/docs/en-US/GITHUB_CHECKS.md) will catch most styling issues that may exist in your code.
 You can check the status of your code styling by simply running `pnpm check`.

 ### Coding style